Efforts underway to revitalize downtown Weslaco

 Cisneros Fine Jewelry is also taking advantage of the financial help.

-The owners used the facade grant to pay for a new sign after it was destroyed in a hurricane.
+The owners used the facade grant to pay for a new sign after it was destroyed in Hurricane Hanna.

 "There's also a lot of growth here in Weslaco, especially in the South, there's a lot of new neighborhoods and things going on," Cisneros Fine Jewelry co-owner Lilian Cisneros said. " A lot of people have to come through downtown so they see our sign, they see all the improvements that are going on in downtown."